quiltdata/quilt/gendocs/README.md

-Pydoc-markdown ended up being the easiest to modify, and unlike sphinx/napoleon, wasn't a mixture of google docstrings plus RST, which ended up being pretty ungainly to wok with.
-Instead, it's a mixture of google docstrings and mardown, which works a bit better.
+Pydoc-markdown ended up being the easiest to modify, and unlike sphinx/napoleon, wasn't a mixture of google docstrings plus RST, which ended up being pretty ungainly to work with.
+Instead, it's a mixture of google docstrings and markdown, which works a bit better.
 Also, though the API of pydoc-markdown is less formalized, implementing changes is also less convoluted than for sphinx.